 Gluten Free Lemon Lavender Cookies

 I needed a base to work off for these cookies and one of them was that I wanted them to be gluten free.
-A local nut shop just started stocking ground blanched almond flour so I picked some up to use in this recipe.
+I’m using blanched almond flour for this recipe.

 The final touch of grated lemon zest ties the flavour together, complimenting the citrus notes of the lavender flowers.